• Welcome

 • J.D.
 Lewis' Carolana

-The Irish of Nantes and of Pau.
+The Irish of Nantes with Bordeaux and Pau

 The expression Irish of Nantes denotes a community formed in the 17th century and of great importance in the 18th century.
 It was originally composed of Jacobite political refugees from Ireland fleeing the Glorious Revolution of 1688.
 This community eventually extended to the ports of Bordeaux and La Rochelle as well as to the French colony of Saint-Domingue.